Inducted on June 06, 2009

 The Acadian Museum in Erath, LA, honored Mrs. Alice G. Bernard by inducting her into the Order of “Living Legends” on June 6, 2009.
 Bernard was featured in a recent documentary by Louisiana Public Broadcasting on the subject of the “Orphan Train Riders” and was declared to be the last survivor.

 Warren A. Perrin, Chairman of the Acadian Museum said: "Mrs. Bernard is a living testament to the Cajun spirit of adapting to survive.
-We are privileged to have the last known Louisiana ‘Orphan Train Rider' to be honored as a Living Legend.”
+We are privileged to honor as a Living Legend the last known Louisiana ‘Orphan Train Rider'.”

 Around the turn of the twentieth century, multitudes of immigrants were arriving in New York City through Ellis Island.
 There was little work to be found and many families were forced to give up their children.
 Two charitable institutions began to take in the children so that they might be placed into loving homes.
 The New York Foundling Hospital run by the Sisters of Charity placed most of their children with Catholic families in the South.
 The other was a secular institution called the Children’s Aid Society and placed most of their children in the mid and Western part of the U.S. Approximately 200,000 children called “Orphan Train Riders,”were placed on trains during the period from 1854 through 1929.

 When Bernard arrived, her status with the Geoffroys was as an indentured servant, however, at the age of 14, she was formally adopted.
-Bernard attended school in Delcambre through her junior year then transferred to Mount Carmel in New Iberia where she graduated.
+When she reached school age, the Geoffroys moved to Delcambre, where she attended school through her junior year then transferred to Mount Carmel in New Iberia where she graduated.
 In 1942, she married Reuben Bernard of Erath and together they raised seven children in their rural home located between Delcambre and Erath on property inherited from her adoptive parents.

 The Bernards were embedded in the church as well as the civic and social life of Erath.
 They participated actively in their children’s school life and extra-curricular activities.
 Bernard is a member of the Catholic Daughters, the Demi Tasse Club, the Twelve and Go, the Cruising Cajuns, the New Acadians, Good Neighbor Sam and the Louisiana Orphan Train Society, of which she remains the only living symbol of triumph over the tragedy despite the meager beginnings of all “Orphan Train Babies”.